Daily rituals

 ‘Bonjour, Madame.
 Un café allongé, s’il vous plâit.’

-A red Vespa slows down to take the turn into Avenue de Félix Faure, the rider’s long blonde hair streaming out from under her blazing red helmet; a world-weary man brakes to a halt in his large delivery van as someone failed to give way and almost ran into him; a slim young man in a snappy blue suit with tan dress shoes, no socks, ankles showing, strides to the metro, briefcase in hand; a chic woman with tousled grey hair strolls by with her morning baguette; an older lady of the neighbourhood pulls her purple shopping cart on the way to Marché St-Charles; parents drop their kids at the day care centre across the road.
+A red Vespa slows down to take the turn into Avenue de Félix Faure, the rider’s long blonde hair streaming out from under her blazing red helmet; a world-weary man brakes to a halt in his large delivery van as someone failed to give way and almost ran into him; a slim young man in a snappy dark blue suit with tan dress shoes, no socks, ankles showing, strides to the metro, briefcase in hand; a chic woman with tousled grey hair strolls by with her baguette; an older lady of the neighbourhood pulls her purple shopping cart towards Marché St-Charles; parents drop their kids at the day care centre across the road.

 The palpable joy of being in the present as consciously as I can, it’s unmatched as a life experience.
 Being with myself fully and openly.
 Connected to my inner world and participating in my outer.
 It took a long time to feel comfortable in the present.
 When I first tried being in the ‘now’, I quickly realised how little I liked myself.
 But doing the hard work of getting there has been the best investment of my life.

-From a place of being, the doing is infinitely easier to achieve.
+From a place of being, the doing is infinitely easier.
 The ideas are better, the obstacles fewer.
 My daily to-do list is no longer overwhelming but brings a sense of achievement as I make my way through it.
 I’m quicker to laugh and play.
-More interested in others and how they are faring.
-I feel in control of my life rather than the other way around.
+More interested in others.
+I feel in control of my life rather than crushed by it.
 The switch in that power dynamic is glorious: it’s entirely within my power to approach the day as I please, and finding a way that feels good and connected to Divine flow is simply incomparable to any other approach I’ve tried.

-Being available to make eye contact with others, share in a chuckle with the man at the next table over a bird that swooped on a chunk of bread someone left behind, eavesdrop (endlessly entertaining), smile and nod my head to the kind woman who served me each morning at Bistro Mon Rêve, hold the eye of a man opposite the café who looked at me with a penetrating gaze of appreciation while he prepared to jump onto his motorcycle, and return the appreciation to him – those are the moments I miss in daily life, unless I decide to partake in a similar ritual on my home turf.
-They are precious moments of connection with others; those moments are the ones that enrich my mornings, days, life.
+Being available to make eye contact with others, share in a chuckle with the man at the next table over a bird that swooped on a chunk of bread someone left behind, eavesdrop (endlessly entertaining), smile at the kind woman who served me each morning at Bistro Mon Rêve, hold the eye of a man opposite the café who looked at me with appreciation while he prepared to jump onto his motorcycle, and return the appreciation to him – those are precious moments of connection with others, the ones that enrich my mornings, days, life.

-A year on from that 5 weeks in Paris, that beautiful bubble out of space and time, my simple daily ritual continues.
+A year on from those 5 weeks in Paris, that beautiful ‘bubble out of space and time’, my simple daily ritual continues.
 And all I’m required to do is breathe in, and breathe out, and taste my coffee.
 Bliss.